Radio Rookies Awards

 Temitayo Fagbenle and Gemma Weiner won the National Association of Black Journalists’ “Salute to Excellence” award for Best Radio Feature for their piece, The Mary Jane Mindset: Teenagers and Marijuana.

 American Heaven reported by Danielle Motindabeka won the 2013 Child Welfare League of America's Anna Quindlen Award for Excellence in Journalism on Behalf of Children and Families.

 Unfolding My World: Reports from WNYC’s Radio Rookies won the 2013 Casey Medals for Meritorious Journalism and the America’s Promise Alliance 2013 Journalism Award with reports from Mike Brown, Selena Brown, Chantell Clarke, Temitayo Fagbenle, Ephraim Frommer, Bree Person, Danielle Motindabeka, Sabrina Smith, and Tangeneka Taylor.

-Radio Rookies' Staten Island workshop series, receives a 2012 Casey Medals for Meritorious Journalism Award for Youth Media.
+Radio Rookies' Staten Island workshop series, received a 2012 Casey Medals for Meritorious Journalism Award for Youth Media.

-Erin Reeg's "Daughter of a Survivor" wins Radio Television Digital News Association Edward R. Murrow Awards for National Writing.
+Erin Reeg's "Daughter of a Survivor" won Radio Television Digital News Association Edward R. Murrow Awards for National Writing.

 Alexis Gordon won the New York State Broadcasters Association Award for Best Feature story.